SOFIA-USRA/sofia_redux/docs/sofia_redux/scan/configuration/glossary.rst

        (realf0, imagf0, realf1, imagf1, realf2...), as determined by the filter_
        step, is subtracted from the timestream in addition to it's inverse transform (correct method of removal).

+   * - .. _darkcorrect:

+       | **darkcorrect**
+       | Instrument: HAWC+
+     - darkcorrect={True,False}
+     - Whether to perform the squid dark correction for blind channels.
+       Otherwise, all blind channels will be flagged as dead.

    * - .. _datapath: